satpalsr/sdk/docs/server.eventrouter.offall.md

 </td><td>

-string
+keyof EventPayloadMap

 </td><td>

-The type of event to remove all listeners from.
+_(Optional)_ The type of event to remove all listeners from.

 </td></tr>